-Eyelid surgery is performed on men and women of all ages who want to improve their self-image.
+Eyelid surgery in Alabama is performed on men and women of all ages who want to improve their self-image.
 Most people have eyelid surgery to minimize the effects of aging.
 However, people in their 20’s or 30’s may also benefit from this procedure.

 You may be a good candidate for eyelid surgery if you have any of the the following conditions:

 - Excess skin that hides the natural folds of the upper eyelids

 - Loose skin that hangs down from your upper eyelids

 - Puffiness in the upper eyelids that creates a tired look

 - Excess skin and fine wrinkles of the lower eyelids